‘Dog The Bounty Hunter’: Beth Chapman Doesn’t Want Pity, ‘Determined To Beat’ Throat Cancer Diagnosis

 Fans of Dog the Bounty Hunter were shocked and dismayed when A&E canceled the series, but even more so when Beth Chapman emotionally told fans of her throat cancer diagnosis.
 Since the news of Beth Chapman’s throat cancer broke just over two months ago, several updates have been shared about how she’s doing, including news of her immediate surgery to remove a plum-sized tumor from her throat.
 Fans of Dog the Bounty Hunter took to social media to offer love and support to Dog and Beth Chapman as she healed from her successful throat cancer surgery, but Beth later shared on her personal Instagram account that broth was her “new best friend,” for #sixmonthsmaybe.

-Beth Chapman also shared a photo on her personal Facebook account in September that showed she was “fighting strong,” and People Magazine wrote four days ago that Beth is determined to “keep a positive attitude.”
-Although Beth Chapman’s future prognosis is unknown, with only a 50 percent chance of surviving stage 2 throat cancer, Beth told People Magazine that she doesn’t let her “frightening diagnosis” take her over.
-Beth Chapman also said that she doesn’t “want anyone” to pity her and that she plans to “fight it with all that I have.”
-Duane “Dog” Chapman also said of his wife, Beth Chapman, that “she’s fighting” throat cancer, “she’s tough, and that he knows “she’s going to win.”
+Beth Chapman also shared a photo on her personal Facebook account in September that showed she was fighting strong, and People Magazine wrote four days ago that Beth is determined to keep a positive attitude.
+Although Beth Chapman’s future prognosis is unknown, with only a 50 percent chance of surviving stage 2 throat cancer, Beth told People Magazine that she doesn’t let her frightening diagnosis take her over.
+Beth Chapman also said that she doesn’t want anyone to pity her and that she plans to “fight it with all that I have.”
+Duane “Dog” Chapman also said of his wife, Beth Chapman, that she’s fighting throat cancer, she’s tough, and that he knows she’s going to win.

 “I wanted to be around people who helped me move forward.”